dotnetjoe/Meltdown-Spectre/README.md

 Patches for Meltdown and Spectre generally mitigate the vulnerabilities by altering or disabling how software code makes use of the speculative execution and caching features built into the underlying hardware.
 The downside of this is that these features were designed to improve system performance, and so working around them can slow your systems down.

 Apple<sup>[[3]](#3)</sup> did not go into detail about their specific mitigations, but did say that there was no measurable reduction in performance in iOS or macOS.
 They also released full mitigation<sup>[[4]](#4)</sup> which is the ability to enable an additional CPU instruction and disable hyper-threading processing technology.
-Full mitigation further prevents unauthorized applications from exploiting Meltdown and Spectre
+Full mitigation further prevents unauthorized applications from exploiting Meltdown and Spectre among other things.

 Microsoft<sup>[[5]](#5)</sup> applied the following mitigations to Windows: